aime-team/aime-api-server/docs/source/configuration/endpoint_config.rst

 Type ``"json"``:
 """"""""""""""""

-For more complex input data like chat contexts there is the input type ``"json"``, allowing to transmit an array of json like objects.
+For more complex input data like chat contexts there is the input type ``"json"``, allowing to transmit an array of objects.
+The input data has to be in a valid json format.

 * *Example data:*